alanorwick/mosaic/README.md

 ![home]

-### Source and Image Repos
+### GitHub and DockerHub Integration

 If you're a developer, you probably care about what's running inside a deployment.
 That's why MOSAIC lets you bind any deployment in your cluster its corresponding source and image repos.

 ![bulk-matching]

-You can even tell MOSAIC to clone a repo, build an image, push it, and restart the its matching deployment.

 ![prepare-docker-build]

 This is thanks to the GitHub and DockerHub integrations MOSAIC lets you do.
 (Bitbucket and friends coming soon).

+### GitOps

+You can even tell MOSAIC to clone a repo, build an image, push it, and restart the its matching deployment.
+There are no triggers, as the point is to facilitate development workflows, but this is something we can work on if the demand is there.

 ![integrations]